-What are the best schools for animation in France?
+What are the Best Schools for Animation in France?
+ACR Takes a Look.

 This is all great, but it must be noted that France had a stellar reputation long before the 2017 Oscars, producing some of the earliest animated films on record.
 According to Prezi, the French are known for inventing many of the foundational technologies of early animation.
 Emile Cohl (Emile Courtet, 1857–1938), a French caricaturist, cartoonist, and writer, who began animating in 1908, is credited with creating the first fully animated film, employing 700 drawings on sheets of paper, each photographed separately.
 And the list goes on.